 The Complex Ground Floor Gallery presents Everybody Knows, an exhibition that brings together the works of artists Paul Hallahan and Marcel Vidal.

 Opening on the 5th December 2020, this is the first time the artists have created an exhibition together, presenting painting works by Hallahan and a sculptural work by Vidal.
 The artists have been interested in The Complex's Ground Floor Gallery since discovering it in 2019 prior to its renovations.
 The history of this industrial heart of Dublin and its location above what was St. Mary's Abbey fuelled the artists conversations over the last 18 months.
-Through political, environmental and domestic circumstances, the artists consider not only the past and the present, but also possible futures we may arrive at.

 The Complex was delighted to welcome the work of Leipzig based artist Tine Günther to the Ground Floor Gallery for a solo presentation of her new exhibition titled ALL ONE, which previewed March 5th 2020.